Proven-Paradox/shaper-system/Handbook.md

 Trigger: You would otherwise hit 0 HP
 Cost: None (but see Special)
 Effect: Note how much damage beyond 0 HP the triggering damage would do, referred to as the overkill damage.
 Make an [Endure](#endure) check with a target of 10 + the overkill damage.
 On success, you instead fall to 1 HP.
 Special: You roll on the [Injury Type Table](#injury-type-table) when you use this Ability.
 If you fail the Endure check, you roll a second Injury.
+Injuries take effect after the Endure check.
 Description: Pushing through otherwise disabling damage, at risk of significant further harm if the strain is too much.
 This can be gritty determination, a state of focus that trancends pain, emergency stimulants, or similar measures.

 #### Radiant Bolt